junyuan-chen/ReadStatTables.jl/docs/src/man/getting-started.md

 Notice that since the format `"%tm"` is for months, the day within the month has been ignored and becomes 1.

-!!! warning
+!!! info

-    When specifying Stata formats such as `"%tw"`, `"%tm"`, `"%tq"`, it is best to first convert the `Date` values to the first date of the corresponding period.
+    When a variable has a Stata format `"%tw"`, `"%tm"`, `"%tq"` or `"%th"`, a displayed `Date` is always the first day within the corresponding Stata period.
-    Otherwise, wrong values may be generated due to the rounding issues involving dates.
+    In particular, Stata counts week numbers starting from the first day of each year and hence a displayed `Date` may not correspond to the first day of a calendar week.

 !!! warning